 When dealing with a high traffic web site it is often nice to implement some sort of caching mechanism or load balancer into your site architecture.
 Varnish cache is often a popular caching daemon used to serve cached web pages.
 Varnish in most cases also acts as a reverse proxy and detects values in the header of the request to delegate traffic in a specific way.
-One example of this might be to route all traffic to slave servers, or to route all traffic to a failover server in a case of an emergency.

 The Drupal CMS provides a robust set of tools for anyone looking to get a site up and running in a short amount of time.
 All you need to do is download Drupal, setup a theme on a hosting provider, and essentially you have a website up and running.
 Very easy, affordable, and simple, right?
 Often times something that is overlooked is how the “voodoo” or “black magic” makes that site work under the hood.
-One of those “voodoo” items in particular that I see overlooked often is how Apache, .htaccess, and Drupal all work together in keeping a custom site configuration in-sync.